sdegutis/90s.dev/site/public/guides/composites.md

 Rather, *content* should be separated from *everything else*, and the rest kept *together*.

-So this UI system uses the following structure:
+Therefore, this UI system uses the following structure:

 ```
 UI = Views